HomeData & benchmarks › Technology & AI

 Quick verdict

-The main cause of abandonment is not the customer — it's faulty implementation.
-A static PDF behind a QR is not a digital menu: it's a paper menu with extra steps.
-The correct method turns the QR into a data and sales channel.
+Do not blame the customer.
+A static PDF behind a printed code is not a digital menu, it is a paper card with extra steps; the correct method turns every scan into a data and sales channel.

-Diego F. Parra and the Masterestaurant team have audited more than 80 restaurants in Colombia, Mexico, and Peru with active QR systems.
-The pattern repeats: the problem is not the code, it's the strategy behind the code.
+Diego F. Parra and the Masterestaurant team have audited over 80 restaurants with live QR systems in Colombia, Mexico, and Peru.
+The pattern shows up over and over: the flaw never lives in the code, it lives in the strategy behind it.

 Side-by-side comparison